CristinaSahoo/Occupancy-Detection/README.md

 Measurements over time.
 ![Fig4](./images/fig4.jpg)
 *There is data missing for 2/11, so we observe a gap in the time series.
-There are some spikes in light measurement on 2/7 and 2/12 which we will review in detail later.*.
+There are some spikes in light measurement on 2/7 and 2/12 which we will review in detail later.*

 Light measurements, Thursday 2/12 vs Friday 2/14.
 ![Fig5](./images/fig5.jpg)